garethahealy/rego-blog/README.md

 65  }
 ```

 The above might not look simple, but it is.
-The important thing to remember is that the above policy is targeting both `Gatekeeper` and `conftest`
+The important thing to remember is that the policy is targeting both `Gatekeeper` and `conftest`
 which is why it might look complicated.
 Firstly a quick overview:
 - _line 1 to 53_: are helper methods pulled from [konstraint lib.](https://github.com/plexsystems/konstraint/tree/main/examples/lib)
 - _line 57 to 65_: is the actual rego policy block.

-Let's go line, byline and explain what each bit is doing:
+Let's go line-by-line and explain what each bit is doing:
-- _line 5_: `is_gatekeeper`: is a rule which checks whether the policy is being run on Gatekeeper, which allows our policies to target non-Gatekeeper environments, such as conftest
+- _line 5_: `is_gatekeeper`: is a rule which checks whether the policy is being run on Gatekeeper, which allows our policies to target non-Gatekeeper environments, such as conftest.
 - _line 14 and 18_: `object`: is a _"factored out"_ variable, which allows for an `OR`.
 In simple terms, if `is_gatekeeper` is true, `object = input.review.object` else `object = input`.
 - _line 22 and 24_: `name/kind`: set two helper variables.
 - _line 26_: `is_deployment`: is a rule to check if the kind we are working on, is a deployment.